3 Data Types in R

 Levels: K N P

-When we print this variables, notice that Levels is included as part of the print with the categories arranged in alphabetical order.
-To see the levels of a factor object pass the object to the function levels()
+When we print this variables, notice the output, especially that of livestock, we see that Levels is included as part of the result with the categories arranged in alphabetical order.
+At a closer look, you see that livestock Levels returns only the distinct animals even while they appear more than once in the data.

 levels(tree_names)